apapad02/DSC511-Project/README.md

 From the Exploratory Data Analysis (EDA) we observe that our target variable is really imbalanced because the majority of the ‘recommended’ points is ‘TRUE’.
 The most reviews have zero votes helpful, zero votes funny and zero comments count.
 Also, the feature votes helpful and the comment count are highly correlated and the features author playtime at review and the author playtime forever are also highly correlated.

+The feature selection showed the 3 most important variables are  'weighted_vote_score', 'votes_helpful' and 'author_playtime_forever'.
+With the class weight our F1 score improved a lot.
+The best model of the binary classification is the Random Forest Classifier with these hyperparameters: Number of trees to train: 20 and Maximum depth of the decision trees: 5

+The majority reviews have positive sentiment score which is consistent with our previous findings that most reviews recommend the apps.
+The word 'good' has the most occurences in the reviews with positive sentiment score.
+However the word 'no' has the most occurences in the reviews with negative sentiment score.

 We would recommend Steam to reward consistent and insightful reviewers.
 This would solve many of the connectivity issues which were seen during our graph analysis.
 Steam can heavily benefit from this because they can get much more information from their users which can translate to improvements and profits.
 In general, we believe that an increase in reviews (especially meaningful and insightful ones) can help generate more information which yields better results and understanding from an analysis point of view.